Terms and Conditions - Scientific Sessions

 Substitutions are allowed but the registration type will not change.
 Substitutions are only allowed for equal type registrations (i.e., Nurse to Nurse, Member to Member, Nonmember to Nonmember).
 A $25 fee will apply per substitution.

-• Audiotape recording for strictly personal and non-commercial use is permitted if not disruptive; and exhibitors may photograph their own booth for promotional purposes upon prior written consent of the AHA/ASA.
+The only exceptions to the recording prohibition are audio recording for strictly personal, non-commercial use, provided it is not disruptive and exhibitors may photograph their own booth for promotional purposes only with prior written consent from the American Heart Association.

 Badges will be printed onsite.
 Badges are not mailed prior to the event.
 All attendees are required to wear their badge at all times when accessing any official event space.